ximilian/AccountantsDilemma/README.md

 # AccountantsDilemma
-Simple Subset Sum solver for Knapsack problem
+Simple Subset Sum solver for Knapsack problem.
+Solved using [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming).

 ## Description ##
 Let assume we have a list of positive double, with value between 0 and 10000.